Namaztak/Speedrunner-Reset-Thing/readme.md

 2. Make it ask if we're doing another run (y/n), kill itself if not.
 2a.
 Option not to delete saves if not.
 2b.
 If yes, relaunch the game immediately.
-3. Actually save the submitted info between sittings.
-3a.
-Add initial check to see if user wants to create a new game profile.
+3. ~~Actually save the submitted info between sittings.~~ 3a. ~~Add initial check to see if user wants to create a new game profile.~~
+3b. ~~Fix initial run after adding a profile, currently does not detect the new game until the script starts over.~~
+3c. ~~Make it ignore subfolders in the save directory~~

 ## Dependencies not included with Python
 [psutil](https://github.com/giampaolo/psutil)